pub struct TestArgs {Show 29 fields

 ) -> Result<BTreeSet<PathBuf>>

-pub fn get_sources_to_compile( &self, config: &Config, filter: &ProjectPathsAwareFilter, ) -> Result<BTreeSet<PathBuf>>
+pub fn get_sources_to_compile( &self, config: &Config, test_filter: &ProjectPathsAwareFilter, ) -> Result<BTreeSet<PathBuf>>

-Sourcepub async fn execute_tests(self) -> Result<TestOutcome>
+Sourcepub async fn compile_and_run(&mut self) -> Result<TestOutcome>

-pub async fn execute_tests(self) -> Result<TestOutcome>
+pub async fn compile_and_run(&mut self) -> Result<TestOutcome>

 Executes all the tests in the project.